-This paper examines the patterns and the economic determinants of FDI in Hungary and Slovakia for the period 1993 to 2012, during their transition to market driven economies and their accession to the E U in 2004.
+E U in 2004.
 The period begins with the independence of Slovakia as a result of the peaceful division of Czechoslovakia in 1993 and encompasses the introduction of the Euro in 2009, the first year of the E U enlargement 2004, and in 2008 and 2009, the peak years of the global financial crisis.
 Hungary also joined the EU in 2004 but has remained outside the Euro zone.
+Of course, one cannot assume causality but the raw data confirms some impact on FDI from these unique events.
 Both countries by population and GDP are among the smaller members of the E U and share a similar history and culture, a peaceful transition from a Communist regime to greater democracy, and a central location in the heart of Europe.
 Each began the process of political independence from the Soviet Bloc and economic liberalization and transition in 1989.
 They also share a large border and strong economic ties to both Western and Eastern Europe.
 However, an important difference is that Hungary has remained outside the Euro zone while Slovakia joined the Euro zone in 2009.
+Since 2010, the economic and financial crisis in the EU and the general global economic slowdown have had a negative impact on FDI in the entire region.
 Hungary has been in recession since 2010 and faced both a banking and political crisis.
 Slovakia has maintained political and banking stability and positive although modest economic growth through these years but has experienced rising unemployment.
+Past studies of investment in the EU confirm that economic integration into the EU and the Single Market Act had a positive impact on FDI in the larger economies and subsequently in 2004 on the smaller accession countries but also suggest that the introduction of the Euro and the expansion of the Eurozone may have had a more uncertain impact on the share of FDI inflows among the member countries.
 To more fully analyze and compare the experience of Hungary and Slovakia, this paper applies different FDI models to both countries and suggests some economic and policy implications for similar economies competing for FDI with much larger regional economies.